 There are also cases of fraud of which charities convert non-cash gifts into cash through selling them after receiving these donations.
 In response to the ongoing COVID-19 pandemic, fraudsters are claiming to be medical charities, causing a 69% overall increase in fundraising and charity fraud.
 Some of these cases involve requesting for non-cash donations and hoarding personal protective equipment (PPE).

 Corruption is also a possible source of fraud in existing charities.
-In fact, report claims that a third of charity fraud cases in England and Wales could involve trustees, volunteers, and staff.
-The Charity Commission for England and Wales suggests that fraudulent action in charity is often disclosed through whistle-blowing, instead of through official means.
-New research suggests that 53% of charities suspected of fraud between 2018-2019 knew the perpetrator, as many of these cases involved opportunistic members of the charities.
+In fact, report claims that a third of charity fraud cases in England and Wales involved trustees, volunteers, and staff.
+The Charity Commission for England and Wales suggests that fraudulent action in charity is often disclosed through whistle-blowing, instead of through official governmental investigations.
+New research suggests that 53% of charities suspected of fraud between 2018-2019 knew the perpetrator.
 For example, in 2017, former chief executive of Birmingham Dogs Home Simon Price stole more than 650,000 pounds from his charity through misappropriation.
 At the same time, more than 50% of charities see external fraud and cybercrime as a significant threat to donors’ contributions, as external fraudsters are capable of attacking unprotected and unaware organizations through phishing and hacking.

 Charity Fraud in the 21st century